 • fetal hypoxia;

-• premature or difficult childbirth.
+• premature or difficult birth.

 • prolonged eye strain;

-• violation of the regime of work and rest;
+• violation of work and rest schedules;

 Imaginary myopia

-• increased visual load;
+• increased visual stress;

 • osteochondrosis of the cervical spine;